ECO 501 - Economics for Decision Makers

 ECO 562 - Managerial Economics

-Managerial Economics.
-Three semester hours.
 The study and application of concepts and models, primarily microeconomic, to various types of management problems.
 While analysis is primarily in terms of cost, demand, revenues, and market structure, the process combines ideas and methods from other functional fields of business administration.
 The case method is used to provide illustration and application of concepts.
-Prerequisites: ECO 2301, 2302, or ECO 501.
+Prerequisites: ECO 2301, 2302.

 ECO 576 - Macroeconomics for Managers

 This course provides a broad overview of macroeconomic theory and policy.
 The major focus is on understanding fluctuations in the levels of income, employment, prices, and production in a global environment.
 While individual managers and firms have no control over aggregate economic performance, they are very much impacted by macro forces.
 The effective manager recognizes and understands these forces and is thus better able to operate efficiently in the ever changing market environment.
-Prerequisites: Eco 231, 232, or ECO 501.
+Prerequisites: ECO 2301 and 2302.